Body memory hypothesis: Cellular memory

-Reproductive and developmental programming

-Hormonal fluctuations during critical developmental periods, such as puberty or pregnancy, create lasting imprints on cellular and systemic physiology.
-These hormonal effects influence cognitive functions, secondary sexual characteristics, and susceptibility to hormone-sensitive disorders.

-Early-life estrogen exposure has been associated with long-term changes in brain plasticity and memory capacity, contributing to gender differences in neuropsychiatric conditions.
-Estrogen plays a crucial role in brain development, particularly in determining central gender dimorphism.
-During puberty and other developmental stages, estrogen-induced synaptic plasticity is evident, affecting neurotransmitter synthesis, release, and metabolism.

-Estrogen's effects on the central nervous system are multifaceted, involving both genomic and non-genomic mechanisms.
-These actions protect against a wide range of neurotoxic insults and influence electrical excitability, synaptic function, and morphological features.
-Clinical evidence shows that estrogen withdrawal during the climacteric period leads to modifications in mood, behavior, and cognition, while estrogen administration can improve cognitive efficiency in post-menopausal women.

-Emerging studies indeed reveal that testosterone levels during puberty influence neural development, affecting synaptic pruning and myelination in the prefrontal cortex.
-These changes have long-term implications for decision-making, risk assessment, and emotional regulation.
-During adolescence, high testosterone levels are associated with increased anterior prefrontal cortex (aPFC) involvement in emotion control.

-Elevated glucocorticoids during maternal stress have been shown to alter fetal epigenetic markers.
-Maternal adversity during pregnancy, including stress, anxiety, and depression, is associated with increased maternal and fetal glucocorticoid concentrations, which can lead to long-term physiological and pathophysiological outcomes in offspring.
-Studies have found a significant correlation between psychosocial maternal stress and offspring methylation at a specific CpG site in the exon 1F of the human glucocorticoid receptor gene NR3C1, which may predispose offspring to mood disorders and metabolic dysregulation.

 Flatworms

 Biologists at Tufts University have been able to train flatworms despite the loss of the brain and head.
 This may show memory stored in other parts of the body in some animals.
 A worm reduced to 1/279th of the original can be regrown within a few weeks and be trained much quicker to head towards light and open space for food, an unnatural behavior for a flatworm.
 With each head removed training times appear reduced.
 This may just be a sign of epigenetics showing the appearance of memory.

 However, in the 1950s and 1960s James McConnell flatworm experiments measured how long it took to learn a maze.
 McConnell trained some to move around a maze and then chopped them up and fed them to untrained worms.
 The untrained group learned faster compared to a control that had not been fed trained worms.
 McConnell believed the experiment indicated cellular memory.
 The training involved stressing the worms with electric shock.
 This kind of stress releases persistent hormones and shows no evidence for memory transfer.
 Similar experiments with mice being trained and being fed to untrained mice showed improved learning.
 It was not a memory that was transferred but hormone enriched tissue.